 Marvel Studios president Kevin Feige says the pending implementation of the X-Men and Fantastic Four didn’t change the plans for the MCU’s multiverse.
 After the multiverse’s mention in 2016's Doctor Strange, 2019’s Avengers: Endgame laid the breadcrumbs for its evolution throughout Phase 4.
 That same year, Disney acquired Fox, bringing characters like the X-Men, Deadpool, and the Fantastic Four under the control of Marvel Studios.
-While Deadpool 3 is already confirmed and Fantastic Four reboot is expected to begin filming in 2023, audiences have yet to see a mutant in the MCU.
+While Deadpool 3 is already confirmed and a Fantastic Four reboot is expected to begin filming in 2023, audiences have yet to see a mutant in the MCU.

 Marvel Studios’ first project to premiere as part of Phase 4 was Disney+’s WandaVision.
 Many believed Evan Peters’ (who played Peter Maximoff/Quicksilver in Fox’s X-Men franchise) casting in the series would be the first multiversal character to show up in the MCU.
 However, “Ralph Boner” turned out to be just a red herring.
 It wouldn’t be until the third Marvel/Disney+ series, Loki, that the MCU really began to establish its multiverse, introducing concepts such as alternate timelines and variants before Sylvie killed He Who Remains, liberated the Sacred Timeline, and unleashed infinite devils in Kang the Conqueror.